xiaowang1105/algorithms-in-python/README.md

 # algorithms-in-python
 In this respository, I implemented some famous alogritms using python.
 I arrange them according to the strategy they use.
 And for every algorithn, I will explain the problem they try to solve and some relevant resourses.<br>
-(The main idea for this respository is to review all these brilliant algorithms and make a beautiful README for them.)
+(The main idea for this respository is to review all these brilliant algorithms and make a beautiful README for them.) <br>
 This is the content:
 <a id="head"/>
 * [1.0 - Divide and Conquer](#10---divide-and-conquer)